Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/Permissions.md

 {"flag": "picoCTF{<REDACTED>}", "username": "picoplayer", "password": "pEN9KN1qYm"}
 ```

-And voila there is the flag in another way...
+And voila there is the flag in another way!